 Figure \ref{fig:exp025}a,b shows the load-height diagrams for $b=0.2$ and $b=0.5$, including both symmetric and asymmetric branches.
+As for the latter, we plotted only asymmetric branch 1, corresponding to the supercritial bifurcation point.
 The corresponding experimental and calculated shapes are shown in Fig. \ref{fig:exp025}d,e.
 All calculated symmetric and asymmetric shapes are overlaid for comparison.
 The photographs reveal that the structure initially follows the symmetric branch; once the symmetric shape loses stability, it transitions to an asymmetric configuration.
 Further loading was limited by the horizontal displacement constraint in the experiments.

 The lower stable branches of the $P-H$ diagrams in Fig. \ref{fig:exp025} contain self-intersections or contacting parts.
 Consequently, we could compare only the upper parts of the diagrams to experiments.
-The experiments and calculations agreed well, the larges difference occurred near the bifurcation points.
+The experiments and calculations agreed well, the largest difference occurred near the bifurcation points.

 Figure \ref{fig:exp025}c corresponds to a case with limit point bifurcation, where the structure remained symmetric in both the experiments and the calculations.
 The calculated and measured heights agree well, and the largest differences occur near the steep parts of the diagram.
 The structural shapes also match closely (Fig. \ref{fig:exp025}f).
 The photographs show that the last shape (corresponding to $P=2\,\mathrm{N}$) has contacting parts, indicating that the assumptions of the model no longer hold beyond this point.